 Sets can be planted through black weed suppressing membrane to prevent weeds and avoiding the need to hoe.

-Remedy: There is no chemical cure for onion white rot when it is the soil.
+There is no chemical cure for onion white rot when it is the soil.
 It is important to avoid introduction to previously clean sites.
 It is transported in contaminated soil, for example on tools or on muddy footwear.
 Take particular care in areas where cross contamination can occur easily, for example on allotments.

-More information on onion white rot
+More info on Onion white rot

-Remedy: Avoid problems by make sure there is plenty of light and air around plants by sowing or planting at correct spacings, and by regular weeding.
+Avoid problems by make sure there is plenty of light and air around plants by sowing or planting at correct spacings, and by regular weeding.
 Avoid overhead watering if possible.
 Infected leaves can be removed.

-More information on onion downy mildew
+More info on Onion downy mildew

 Shallots are ready to harvest when the foliage starts to turn yellow in July.
 Lift the bulb clusters with a hand fork, separate them and allow to dry.
 Shallots can be stored in trays or bags in a frost free place.